Skip to main content

 We love science and we want to share some of our favourite resources:

-- The Turret: From Schulich Library of Science and Engineering, where they blog about about science, technology, and medicine and how they intersect with scholarly and popular communication.
+- The Turret: From Schulich Library, where they blog about about science, technology, and medicine and how they intersect with scholarly and popular communication.

 - Redpath Museum: The museum is on the downtown McGill University campus and is free for the general public.
 Exhibits focus on natural history, world cultures (ethnology), and mineralogy.
 Popular specimens include dinosaurs, shells, mummies and a wide variety of Quebec minerals.
 They also have recommended links to explore.